 Apple TV WiFi problems are one of the most common issues that you will experience.
 This could easily be related to your home WiFi network or it could be that your Apple TV is too far away.

 - Can’t access the Internet on Apple TV

 To fix these problems, first, navigate to Settings > Network and see if an IP address is showing up.

 If there is no IP address you need to turn your router off for a minute and to restart your Apple TV.

 To restart your Apple TV, navigate to Settings > System > Restart.
 To power cycle your router, unplug it from power.

 In cases where your Apple TV connects to WiFi, but it is not staying connected or constantly waiting to download more of a show you may have a poor signal.
 You may need to move the Apple TV out of a cabinet or move your router closer.
 You may also need to look for a whole home WiFi system.

 How to Fix Apple TV AirPlay Problems

-If you’re not seeing the AirPlay icon in the first place in an app, it’s very likely that the app doesn’t support AirPlay to begin with.
+If that’s not the case check your Apple TV settings.
 You can also check to see if AirPlay is enabled on your Apple TV by heading to Settings > AirPlay and make sure that the feature is turned on.

 How to Fix Apple TV Video Problems